-If additional time beyond the extension provided by the grantee is required, and exceptional circumstances warrant, a formal request must be submitted to NSF.
+If additional time beyond the extension provided by the grantee is required, and exceptional circumstances warrant, a formal request must be submitted electronically via the NSF Fastlane system.
 The request must be submitted to NSF at least 45 days prior to the expiration date of the grant.
 The request must explain the need for the extension and include an estimate of the unobligated funds remaining and a plan for their use.
 As indicated above, the fact that unobligated funds may remain at the expiration of the grant is not in itself sufficient justification for an extension.
 The plan must adhere to the previously approved objectives of the project.
-All requests for NSF-approved extensions must be submitted via the FastLane system.
 The first no-cost extension request will be subject to the approval of the cognizant Program Officer.
 The sponsored projects office and PI will be electronically notified of the disposition of this request by the cognizant NSF Program Officer.
 The second no-cost extension will continue to be subject to the approval of an NSF Grants Officer, and, if approved, will be in the form of an amendment to the grant specifying a new expiration date.
 Grantees are cautioned not to make new commitments or incur new expenditures after the expiration date in anticipation of a no-cost extension.

-If no funds remain on the project, neither a grantee-approved no-cost extension notification nor a no-cost extension request for NSF approval may be submitted.
-The status of all post-award requests submitted to NSF can be tracked on FastLane by the sponsored projects office as well as by the PIs.
+If no funds remain on the project, neither a grantee-authorized no-cost extension notification nor a no-cost extension request for NSF approval may be submitted.
+The status of all post-award requests submitted to NSF can be tracked on FastLane by the Sponsored Projects Office as well as by the PIs.